redhat-italy/developer-day-llama-stack-mcp-server/README.md

 Welcome to the Llama Stack with MCP Server Kickstart!

-Use this to quickly deploy Llama 3.2-3B on vLLM with Llama Stack and an MCP server in your OpenShift AI environment.
+Use this to quickly deploy Llama 3.2-3B on vLLM with Llama Stack and MCP servers in your OpenShift AI environment.

 To see how it's done, jump straight to [installation](#install).